-Many people think that Pilates and Yoga are pretty much the same kind of exercise.
+Many people think that Pilates and Yoga are the same.
 But even though some of the body positions look similar, the experience of doing Pilates versus Yoga is totally different.

 Pilates and Yoga can complement each other because they each emphasize different types of movement and different fitness and mental goals.

-Originally Yoga Asanas were meant to help the mind focus and prepare the body for meditation.
+Originally Yoga Asanas were performed to help the mind focus and prepare the body for meditation.
 It was a means to hone the body for mental and spiritual goals.

-The goal of a yoga class can vary from relaxation and rejuvenation to power yoga classes that make you sweat.
+The goal of a yoga class can vary greatly.

-Sometimes the Sanskrit language is used to name the poses and for chanting at the beginning and end of the class.
+In more traditional yoga classes the Sanskrit language is used to name the poses.
+Many teachers prefer to use the English equivalents.
+Sanskrit is often used for chanting at the beginning and end of the class.

 Rodney Yee is one of my favorite Yoga teachers.
 He has many videos for all levels and many types of yoga.
 He makes yoga accessible and safe.

-Pilates focuses on stabilization of the core abdominal muscles as well as spinal and pelvic alignment.
 There is also a big emphasis on shoulder girdle stabilization.
-Pilates focuses on resistance training using range of motion rather than static poses.
+Pilates focuses on resistance training using range-of-motion rather than static poses.

-Pilates was originally developed in New York City by German emigre Joseph Pilates to help ballet and modern dancers rehabilitate after injuries.
+Pilates was originally developed in New York City by German emigre, Joseph Pilates.
+He designed a program to help ballet and modern dancers rehabilitate after injuries.
 He blended many concepts from both western and eastern origins.
 Some of his influences include:

 - Weight training